andersonshatch/twit-db/README.md

 You can surround words with quotes to search for that exact combination and prefix them with ```+``` or ```-``` to ensure those words are included, or excluded as necessary.

 To search / display mentions (if enabled,) you must use ```@me``` in the username field.

-####Upcoming Features
-- Removal of 'Limit' search field
-- Pagination of large result sets (Scroll-loading of more results?)